 Power to the unit should always be turned off before performing service or removing the cooling chassis from the unit.
 One power connector and one control circuit connector are provided for easy disconnecting and re-connecting of the wires between the cooling chassis and cabinet.
-After reinstalling the cooling chassis, the indoor blower cover plate and controls enclosure cover must be reinstalled.
+The controls enclosure cover must be removed to allow access to the screws holding the cooling chassis to the cabinet.
+After reinstalling the cooling chassis the controls enclosure cover must be reinstalled.

 IF YOU TURN OFF POWER SUPPLY, TURN OFF THE GAS.
 SEE HAZARD LEVELS, PAGE 5.
 THE MATERIAL CONTAINED IN THE MAINTENANCE AND SERVICE SECTION OF THIS MANUAL IS DESIGNED TO AID A QUALIFIED SERVICE PERSON IN MAINTAINING AND SERVICING THIS EQUIPMENT.
-THIS UNIT WILL OPERATE MINIMUM MAINTENANCE.
-ENSURE LONG LIFE AND SATISFACTORY PERFORMANCE.
-A HEATER OPERATED UNDER NORMAL CONDITIONS SHOULD BE INSPECTED AND CLEANED AT THE START OF EACH HEATING SEASON.
+THIS UNIT WILL OPERATE WITH MINIMUM MAINTENANCE.
+TO ENSURE LONG LIFE AND SATISFACTORY PERFORMANCE.
+A HEATER THAT IS OPERATED UNDER NORMAL CONDITIONS SHOULD BE INSPECTED AND CLEANED AT THE START OF EACH HEATING SEASON.
 IF THE HEATER IS OPERATING IN AN AREA WHERE AN UNUSUAL AMOUNT OF DUST, SOOT OR OTHER IMPURITIES ARE PRESENT IN THE AIR, MORE FREQUENT MAINTENANCE IS RECOMMENDED.
 WHEN ANY SERVICE IS COMPLETE, BE CAREFUL TO REASSEMBLE CORRECTLY TO ENSURE THAT NO UNSAFE CONDITIONS ARE CREATED.
 WHEN RE-LIGHTING, ALWAYS FOLLOW THE LIGHTING INSTRUCTIONS ON THE HEATER.